drazdra/UNN/README.md

 The effect is that the highest numbers become much, much higher than anything even slightly smaller.
 It's like every little addition to a high value lifts that score more and more, faster and faster.
 And negative values become extremely small fractions.

-So only the *most* compatible ones can really add to the amalgamation.
+So, only the *most* compatible ones can really add to the amalgamation.
 Even the slightly less compatible ones are reduced to a very small effect.
 We even have to scale them down first to avoid the total disappearance of any gradient.

 #### End of the unnecessary details :)